-The existing eastern oyster HSI model had not been updated since its development for the 2012 Coastal Master Plan (Soniat, 2012; Master Plan Appendix D13 located at: https://coastal.la.gov/ourplan/2012-coastal-masterplan/cmp-appendices/).
-Since then, much research has been conducted on the effects of environmental variables, such as salinity and temperature, on oyster populations.
+The existing eastern oyster HSI model had not been updated since its development for the 2012 Coastal Master Plan (Soniat, 2012; Master Plan Appendix D13 located at: https://coastal.la.gov/our-plan/2012-coastal-masterplan/cmp-appendices/).
+Since then, much research has been conducted on the effects of environmental variables, such as salinity and water temperature, on oyster populations.
 This research was used to modify the three salinity-based SIs in the oyster HSI model.
-In the previous model, the "Mean salinity during the spawning season" SI defined the spawning season as May through September (Soniat, 2012).
+In the previous model, the "mean salinity during the spawning season" SI defined the spawning season as May through September (Soniat, 2012).
 This time period is considered too narrow and misses significant reproduction by oysters based on field data collected over the past decade (Casas et al., 2015).
 Furthermore, LDWF monitoring data show that spat recruitment remains high and actually peaks in November (Dr. Megan La Peyre, USGS, written communication, 4/17/2019).
 Consequently, for the 2023 oyster HSI model, the time period used for this SI was expanded to April through November.
 The suitability relationship used for the index, though, was unchanged.

-The "Minimum monthly salinity" SI, which takes into account the effects of freshwater inflow events on oysters, consisted of a single relationship covering the entire year in the previous model (Soniat, 2012).
+The "minimum monthly salinity" SI, which takes into account the effects of freshwater inflow events on oysters, consisted of a single relationship covering the entire year in the previous model (Soniat, 2012).
 However, the tolerance of oysters to the inflow events is dependent on water temperature.
-Laboratory experiments and field studies have shown that oysters can survive several months in salinities less than 3 parts per thousand (ppt) at low water temperatures (<25 °C), whereas during warmer periods low salinities negatively impact spawning, recruitment, growth, and survival (La Peyre et al., 2013; Rybovich et al., 2016; Lowe et al., 2017).
+Laboratory experiments and field studies have shown that oysters can survive several months in salinities less than 3 parts per thousand (ppt) at low water temperatures (<25°C), whereas during warmer periods low salinities negatively impact spawning, recruitment, growth, and survival (La Peyre et al., 2013; Rybovich et al., 2016; Lowe et al., 2017).
 Denapolis (2018) used two minimum salinity relationships in a modified HSI model to account for this temperature-salinity interaction, one for cool months (October through March) and one for warm months (April through September).
-These relationships were incorporated into the 2023 HSI model with slight modifications that: increased suitability at 5 ppt in accordance with the aforementioned research showing oyster survivability at low salinities; and increased optimal salinities from a peak at 8 ppt to a range from 8 to 10 ppt because there are no data to support maximum survival at 8 ppt.
+These relationships were incorporated into the 2023 HSI model with slight modifications.
+The suitability at 5 ppt was increased in accordance with the aforementioned research showing oyster survivability at low salinities.
+The range of optimal salinities was expanded to 8 to 10 ppt, rather than a peak at 8 ppt, because there are no data to support maximum survival at 8 ppt.
+Lastly, the suitability of salinities greater than 20 ppt was set to 0.001, rather than 0.0, because oysters can exist at these higher salinities, though survivability is low due to predation and disease.

-The relationship used for the SI "Mean annual salinity" was modified to better reflect conditions suitable for oysters in Louisiana.
+The relationship used for the SI "mean annual salinity" was modified to better reflect conditions suitable for oysters in Louisiana.
 The previous relationship gave relatively high suitabilities to salinities above 20 ppt (Soniat, 2012).
 This may reflect suitable conditions for oysters elsewhere in the Gulf of Mexico or along the Atlantic Coast but does not accurately reflect conditions in Louisiana estuaries, where high rates of mortality from predation and disease occur at salinities greater than 15-20 ppt (Lowe et al., 2017).
-Therefore, suitabilities were reduced at mean annual salinities greater than 15 ppt, and suitability was set to 0.0 at salinities above 25 ppt.
+Therefore, suitabilities were reduced at mean annual salinities greater than 15 ppt, and suitability was set to 0.001 at salinities above 25 ppt.